yrp604/bad64-sys/docs/dev/bnil-mlil.md

 MediumLevelILOperation.MLIL_CALL: [("output", "var_list"), ("dest", "expr"), ("params", "expr_list")],
 ```

-Thus we can query the call's `output` which is a list of variables:
+Thus, we can query the call's `output` which is a list of variables:

 ```
 >>> inst.output